reneefredensborg/CRYO2ICE-Arctic-freeboards-and-snow-depth-2020-2022/README.md

 - LARM CryoSat-2 freeboard product: presented in Landy et al. (2020), provided by Jack Landy for this study.
 Available at identified CRYO2ICE locations for this study at DOI: 10.11583/DTU.21369129.

 ### Installation and about the code
-The code is written in Jupyter Notebook and requires various python packages which are denoted in the environment.yml file .
-These packages can be installed using either ```pip install``` or ```conda install``` in your command/prompt window.
+The code is written in Jupyter Notebook and requires various python packages which are denoted in the CRYO2ICE_environment.yml file.
+These packages can be installed and activated when creating a conda environment using teh .yml file.

 ## Processing steps